Cart

 Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory Micro Surf Factory

-I was storing the materials I had built the surfboard factory with in 2 small collapsable containers totalling 12m2.
-In January 2025 i decide to sacrifice the materials to the weather and use the space to make surfboards.
-Considering this was a downgrade from 120m2 to 12m2 for surfboard production i would have use ingenuity and compromise to make it work.
-I shape boards in 6m2 and laminate in the other 6m2.
+I bought two collapsable containers to store the materials I had saved when closing Happy Chemicals Factory.
+But the need for a place to make surfboards never went away, so in January 2025 I decided to sacrifice the materials to the elements and turn 12m2 into a micro factory.
+Considering the huge spacial downgrade for surfboard production I had to use ingenuity and compromise to make it work.
+So now, I shape boards in 6m2 and laminate in the other 6m2.
 I decided not to do any of the sanding in my space to avoid clouds of noxious resin dust in such a small space.
 The space has been totally thought through for functionality and ease despite its limitations.
 It is more akin to a well organised cave really, but its only a stop on the way to a perfect workshop one day.
+In the meantime, if I need to make a longboard or want to do the final sand, I visit the new Happy Chemicals Factory run by our good friend, Andrea Bonelli.